0xSpaceShard/starknet-devnet/README.md

   --dump-path DUMP_PATH
-                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction --lite-mode           Applies all lite-mode-* optimizations by disabling some features.
+                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction --lite-mode           Applies lite-mode optimizations by disabling some features.
+(In the current version, lite-mode doesn't affect performance)
   --accounts ACCOUNTS   Specify the number of accounts to be predeployed;
                         defaults to 10
   --initial-balance INITIAL_BALANCE, -e INITIAL_BALANCE